fbpx

 In the most extensive study of its kind, Brem et al. (2020) confirmed that the VWFA is key to fluent reading.

-While auditory processing skills and auditory memory are foundational to learning phonics, visual perceptual skills (such as spatial relations and form discrimination), visual memory, visuospatial memory, and rapid recall are foundational to sight-reading.
+While phonological processing skills and auditory memory are foundational to learning phonics, visual perceptual skills (such as spatial relations and form discrimination), visual memory, visuospatial memory, and rapid recall are foundational to sight-reading.
 Rapid recall refers to the speed with which the names of symbols (letters, numbers, colors, or pictured objects) can be retrieved from long-term memory.
 This process is often termed rapid automatized naming (RAN), and people with dyslexia typically score poorer on RAN assessments than typical readers.

 What causes letter reversals?